Sign In Forgot Password

 All services will be conducted in person at AJ.
 At this time, all services will be available via Zoom.
 Please continue to register for Friday evening and Saturday morning services by using the link(s) below, or by using the service sign-up form link in the weekly email.
 Your registration will help us keep the building secure.

-Service Sign-up Form for February 2025
+Service Sign-up Form for March 2025

 Please familiarize yourself with our March 2024 COVID-19/respiratory illness policies.
 We ask that attendees of services and events at AJ review the policies and agree to them.